 This gentleman was referred with a view to retreating lower left first molar (LL6).
 Pre-operative radiograph shows inadequate root treatment with associated chronic apical periodontitis.
-The tooth was retreated with nickel titanium rotary instruments and root filled with warm vertical condensed gutta percha and restored with an amalgam Nayyar core and the final indirect restoration was carried out by the referring dentist.
+The tooth was retreated with nickel titanium rotary instruments and root filled with warm vertical condensed gutta percha.
+It was restored with an amalgam Nayyar core and the final indirect restoration was carried out by the referring dentist.

 Non-Surgical & Surgical Root Canal Treatment

 This 26 year old lady sought guidance from an orthodontist with regard to her malocclusion.
 He subsequently referred her to us for an assessment due to her multiple problems.
 Radiographs of the upper central incisors revealed fractured and corroded silver points apically along with large apical lesions.
 Orthograde re treatment followed by a surgical approach to seal the canals with MTA has resolved apical pathology.
 Following apical surgery she underwent successful orthodontic therapy to correct her malocclusion.

 This gentleman was referred by his general dentist for root canal therapy of tooth UL6.The treatment was complex and required the use of a surgical operating microscope.

 The patient had been experiencing pain from UL6.
 A thorough history of the pain was taken and any relevant medical conditions noted.
 Appropriate digital x-rays combined with the patient’s history allowed a definitive diagnosis to be made.

 The possible treatment involved either extraction or root canal therapy of UL6.Mr X opted for root canal therapy.
 The patient was informed of the procedure, prognosis and any associated procedural risks were discussed.
 Any questions the patient had were answered and he was given a quote for the procedure.